loquaz/jaya-currency-converter/README.md

 - GET https://jaya-currency-conversion.herokuapp.com/api/transactions-by-user

 **/api/signup**
-The signup endpoint should be used to register an new user.
+The signup endpoint should be used to register a new user.

 - Path: /api/signup
 - HTTP Method: POST